 Souvlaki, especially the one wrapped in pita (tylichto/τυλιχτό in Greek), is a favourite meal of the Greeks and one of the most famous Greek dishes in the world.
 Although souvlaki restaurants (souvlatzidika/σουβλατζίδικα in Greek) have always existed in Athens, in the last 20 years there has been an explosion in the number of stores offering souvlaki.
 There is no neighbourhood or suburb of the city without a souvlaki restaurant.
 Therefore, finding the best (let alone the 10 best) is almost impossible.
-Nevertheless, for our new article, we searched and found 10 places that, in our opinion, make unique souvlaki with pita (for the category of souvlaki-kalamaki we had dealt with in a previous article).
+Nevertheless, for our new article, we searched and found 10 places that, in our opinion (in June 2022), make unique souvlaki with pita (for the category of souvlaki-kalamaki we had dealt with in a previous article).
 Enjoy without regrets.

 Lefteris o Politis (Λευτέρης ο Πολίτης): A few things have not been said about the souvlaki wrap of Lefteris o Politis.
 For 71 years (starting in 1951), this place has been offering Athenians its amazing wrapped souvlaki.
 In the area of Omonia, from the time when it was the heart of the city, during the period of its absolute degradation and devaluation, but also now that the area is taking its first steps towards a better future, Lefteris is a constant value.
 Initially, the wrap was made with lamb, and from the 1980s onwards, with an amazing beef burger (bifteki/μπιφτέκι in Greek).
 A well-cooked pita, a juicy burger, tomato, and onion are a unique and tasty combination.
 Recently, Lefteris opened a second store on Romvis Street, ready to conquer the younger generations.
 (Satovriandou 20 & Romvis 18, Athens)